McInnes Q&A on transfer targets, new signings, Ferguson interest & more!

 Daily sports — scores, transfers, the storylines from the leagues you actually follow.
 Free.

-- McInnes called Bologna's Lewis Ferguson an "obvious link" but declined to discuss any individual target, saying only that Rangers are pursuing technically high-level players.
+- Lewis Ferguson of Bologna was described as an "obvious link" but McInnes declined to discuss any individual target, saying only that "there have been loads of discussions about so many players."